GinzCyn/prince-cyn/README.md

 # Revision CDS
 Welcome to this repository.
 Here you will find basic concepts of Github and smartgit.
-You can clone this repository to play around with the source code.
+You will also find information about Python.
+Going to bed.